nitromacchiato/kickback_demo/README.md

 # Kickback

-An environment for you to discover different music cultures from different unviersities.
+An environment for you to discover different music cultures from different universities.
 Discover what other students listen to.

 ## Table of Contents